 Weekday weddings are easier on the wallet as there is more availability, and vendors usually provide incentives to attract people to book these less popular dates.
 So you’ll likely get a good deal if you bargain well.

-Want a suggestion?
+Would you like a suggestion?
 A Friday or Sunday would be perfect!

 3. Use card stock sparingly